Purushothaman-natarajan/No-Code-Image-Classifier/README.md

 This project provides a no-code interface for developing image classification models using the TensorFlow framework.
 Use the `run_and_setup` script to set up and open the Gradio-based interface, which simplifies the process of developing and testing image classification models.

+## Getting Started

+## Demo Video

+Watch the demo video to see how to use the no-code image classifier interface:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/znRVrnVDgD8" frameborder="0" allowfullscreen></iframe>

 ## Project Structure

 - `interface.py`: The Gradio interface script that provides a web interface for data loading, training, testing, and prediction.